AIAdverse/AIAdverse/README.md

 I doubt that any of any of you are interested in these thoughts, why should you be?
 But anyway, please comment if you think I am being too pessimistic.
 In my defence, the above has been my lived experience.
 Please prove me wrong.
-I am begining to believe that Isambard Kingdom Brunel achieved more with a pencil, ruler and paper than arguably AI ever will, and at a fraction of the cost both in terms of money and potential harm to the planet.
+I am begining to believe that Isambard Kingdom Brunel achieved more with a pencil, ruler and paper than arguably AI ever will, and at a fraction of the cost both in terms of money and potential harm to the planet, democracy and the pillars of our current relatively stable political state.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...